Intellectual Property & Technology Law Concentration

 - Opportunities for networking and career advancement with alumni worldwide

-- Required courses: three core IP courses (from among patent, copyright, trademark, and the IP survey course).
+- Required courses: three core IP courses (Copyright, Patents, Trademarks).

 - Six additional credits related to IP and technology.
 Choices include multiple advanced patent classes, privacy law, food and drug law, IP transactions, antitrust and IP, IP and climate change, and multiple classes focused on particular technologies or industries.